maxkagamine/Kagamine.Extensions/README.md

 builder.Services.AddDbContext<FooContext>();
 builder.Services.AddScoped<IFooService, FooService>();

-builder.Run((IFooService fooService, CancellationToken cancellationToken) =>
+// May optionally be async and/or return an exit code builder.Run((IFooService fooService, CancellationToken cancellationToken) => {
-{
     fooService.DoStuff(cancellationToken);
 });
 ```

+Compared to repurposing IHostedService or BackgroundService to run a console app:

+- The entry point is much cleaner and more natural (reminiscent of minimal APIs)
+- `SIGINT`, `SIGQUIT`, and `SIGTERM` produce the correct exit codes (in background services, a Ctrl+C is supposed to trigger a "graceful" shutdown and exit with zero, which only makes sense for a long-lived worker or server)
+- Unhandled exceptions are the same as a regular console app, just going through the ILogger instead (not printed twice with a message for developers tacked on; services are also disposed to ensure logs are flushed)
+- Application lifetime events are properly handled (which a lot of IHostedService examples actually get wrong; implementing it correctly is surprisingly unintuitive, and it's not meant for this anyway)

+Several real-world examples of this being used can be found [in Serifu.org's projects](https://github.com/maxkagamine/Serifu.org/blob/master/Serifu.Importer.Skyrim/Program.cs).

 > [!NOTE]
 > ASP.NET Core projects include a launchSettings.json by default which sets the environment to "Development" in dev, but this [needs to be done manually](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/environments) for a console app.
 The easiest way in Visual Studio is to open Debug > {Project Name} Debug Properties and under Environment Variables add DOTNET_ENVIRONMENT = Development.
 Note that the `ASPNETCORE_` prefix won't work here, as it's not a WebApplication.